Hodge type theorems for arithmetic manifolds associated to orthogonal groups: Cohomological Arthur packets

-Since the reader may want to believe Conjecture \ref{conj} we postpone the proof of Proposition \ref{Prop:appendix} to Appendix B (see Proposition \ref{Prop:appendix2} and the remark following it).
+Since the reader may want to believe Conjecture \ref{conj} we postpone the proof of Proposition \ref{Prop:appendix} to Appendix (see Proposition \ref{Prop:appendix2} and the remark following it).
 It relies on the theory of exponents.
-Note that we have only defined local Arthur packets when $G$ is quasi-split.
-In the general case we nevertheless explain -- in Appendix A -- how to associate to a global representation $\pi \in \mathcal{A}^c (\SO (V))$ a global Arthur parameter $\Psi$ such that outside a finite set of places $v$ of $F$ the $L$-parameter of $\pi_v$ is $\varphi_{\Psi_v}$.
-Proposition \ref{Prop:appendix} should then be understood as: